-MY NAME IS SARAH LEE AND I'M A PSYCHOTHERAPIST WORKING IN MANCHESTER CITY CENTRE IN THE UK AND ON SKYPE.
+MY NAME IS SARAH LEE AND I'M A PSYCHOTHERAPIST WORKING IN MANCHESTER CITY CENTRE IN THE UK AND ONLINE.

 It’s worth noting that people who are traumatised often have difficulty concentrating and understanding.
 They can frequently feel ‘lost’ and might be unable to do simple tasks that they know well such as forgetting how to make a cup of tea or being unable to speak.
 If this is you, please go easy on yourself and go slowly.
 This is because when people are traumatised or retriggered, they don’t have access to the thinking parts of their brain.
 You are not stupid, you are just feeling overwhelmed.
 Wait until you feel better and try again or try on a different day, or ask someone to help you.

 When you are traumatised, you get stuck.
 Your brain does not understand that the trauma is finished, it treats it as an ongoing incident.

 Traumatic memories are far more likely to be stored as implicit memory; these are emotional responses, unconscious awareness and triggered unintentionally and linked to instinctive responses (described below and available as attempts to protect you).

 Non traumatic memories, such as what you were doing last week, are far more likely to be stored as explicit memory; which is categorised and organised and whereby you have access to parts of your brain that help you think, rationalise and plan.
 This is why traumatic memories are often fragmented, disorganised and difficult to recall - you simply cannot access them in the same way as you can other memories.